 Speakers for schools

-UC College of Arts offers our academics as guest speakers for secondary school visits.
+UC Arts offers our academics as guest speakers for secondary school visits.
 Their areas of expertise and knowledge are relevant to subject classes such as art, music, English, media studies, social sciences, social studies, art history, history and more.

 The list of speakers below outlines who is available to visit your school, and the topics they can speak on.
 Please contact us to organise a visit.